mendersoftware/mender-docs/02.Overview/01.Introduction/docs.md

 it is also possible to deploy updates to peripheral devices, e.g microcontrollers or sensors connected to a device running Linux.

-Example using the DFU protocol to update an external microcontroller:
+Example using the Device Firmware Upgrade (DFU) protocol to update an external
+microcontroller:

 ![proxy-deployment](proxy-deployment.png)